Starting your own aesthetics practice – 5 key pointers

 5. Develop your knowledge and keep learning

-will give you a greater depth of understanding of a wider range of aesthetic treatments, and there are also a number of specialist classes for specific skill areas, if you have a particular treatment or technique you wish to improve on.
+will give you a greater depth of understanding of a wider range of treatments, and there are also a number of specialist classes for specific skill areas, if you have a particular treatment or technique you wish to improve on.
 You can also consider embarking on the Level 7 Certificate in Injectables for Aesthetic Medicine

 , the qualification likely to soon be recognised from a legal and ethical perspective as the minimum accepted level of training for practitioners of aesthetics.
 Many available courses are CPD certified meaning they can count towards your evidence of continued professional development.